Educorreia932/FEUP-LPOO/docs/README.md

 ### Pokémon

+- **Levels** - A pokémon's level goes from 1 to 100 and it can level up when it reaches a certain amount of experience, improving its stats.

 - **Pokémon Types** - These are properties of pokémon and their moves.
 A pokémon may have up to two types, while a move only has one.

 <p align="center">